zoefraz/ts-clinic-website/_articles/2021-03-01-donation-establishes-rosamund-stone-zander-translational-neuroscience-center.md

 layout: article

 # Name of article
-name: "Boston Children's Receives a $25.1-5 Million Donation, Establishes Rosamund Stone Zander Translational Neuroscience Center"
+title: "Boston Children's Receives a $25.1-5 Million Donation, Establishes Rosamund Stone Zander Translational Neuroscience Center"

 #Date of article (also used for sorting)
 date: Jan 1, 2021